Your Covid-19 Travel Assurance - All You Need to Know Before Traveling - UPDATED JUNE 2022

 Where to Get a Covid Test in NYC for Visitors?
 The Good News

-- Plenty of places to get your test throughout the 5 boroughs.
-The Bad News
+- Plenty of places to get your test throughout the 5 boroughs and the majority are free.

 Covid-19 Tests are free, or almost free, for residents and Americans using their medical insurances.
 However, International Visitors do not have local health insurance and they might be responsible for the full price of the test if they go to certain clinics that take appointments.